Allent24/LLM-Accelerator/README.md

 - **Features**:
   - Leverages dedicated hardware resources for high-speed multiplication.
 - **Role**: Provides a more resource-efficient option when targeting designs prioritizing area usage.
-- **Performance Note**: The DSP multiplier showed lower maximum operating frequency compared to the LE multiplier for larger systolic arrays due to increased routing distance, making it less efficient for the specific multiplication operations required in the **32x32** array configuration.

 ---

 ### **6. Input Buffer Module**